Chisomgold/sideprojs-PhD/README.md

-# Bioinformatics Pipeline - Mutathem
+# Bioinformatics Pipeline - Muthina

 This tool processes mutation and methylation data (from Illumina platforms) using Python scripts and `bedtools`.
-It works with mutation data, methylation data, and methylation loci metadata downloaded from xenabrowser.
+It works with mutation data, methylation data (beta values), and methylation loci metadata downloaded from xenabrowser.
 It merges the data by genomic location based on a provided (optional) window and extracts unique genes within it.
 That is, it identifies genes within the regions of mutation and methylation sites.

 ## Installation